-• Each state agency must base reimbursement to each child care institution or outside-school-hours institution on the number of meals, by type (breakfast, lunch, supper, and snack) served to children multiplied by the assigned rates of reimbursement.
+Each state agency must base reimbursement to each child care institution or outside-school-hours institution on the number of meals, by type (breakfast, lunch, supper, and snack) served to children multiplied by the assigned rates of reimbursement.

 In our procedures performed over the monthly claim reports, we noted the District's early education centers (the centers) compile meals served each day into weekly reports.
 These weekly reports are sent to the District office, where they input the information into the District's claiming system.
 Reports from the claiming system are then used to prepare the monthly claims.
-In order to test the accuracy of the meals claimed, we tested: 1) the meals from weekly summary reports to supporting attendance information; 2) meals from the District's claiming system reports.
+In order to test the accuracy of the meals claimed, we tested: 1) the meals from weekly summary reports to supporting attendance information; 2) meals from the District's claiming system to the weekly summaries; and 3) monthly claims to the District's claiming system reports.